 Check out my other posts on Minimalism if you’d like to know more.

 I think how our brain and bodies respond to Minimalism and decluttering is fascinating.
-It gives weight to the arguments for Minimalism and decluttering and helps to explain why so many people adopt Minimalism (to varying degrees) in their lives and why I think that Mums need Minimalism to make their lives simpler and easier!
+It gives weight to the arguments for Minimalism and decluttering and helps to explain why so many people adopt Minimalism (to varying degrees) in their lives and why I think that Minimalism makes our lives simpler and easier!

 Research studies support the theory that Minimalism and decluttering have a profound and wide-ranging impact on our emotional and physical wellbeing.